rangle/angular-training-slides/slides/src/content/directives.md

 Conditionally renders components or elements based on an expression
 - Removes or recreates a portion of the DOM tree
-- The component has expensive create/destroy action?
-May be better to avoid using it
+- If the component has expensive create/destroy action, be aware of the costs in using it

 ```ts
 @Component({